THIMPHU, Bhutan (Reuters) - They say you can’t buy happiness - and it’s something Bhutan is finding out the hard way.

 “It’s sad but true that the roads we are building to take services to villages are the roads by which villagers leave and some set up shanty towns around the cities,” said Thinley, dressed in Bhutan’s traditional knee-length, belted robe.

-He said the government must priorities policies that promoted the appreciation of rural life and stop the drift into urban areas, which was decimating villages and making the country more dependent on imported produce.
+He said the government must prioritise policies that promoted the appreciation of rural life and stop the drift into urban areas, which was decimating villages and making the country more dependent on imported produce.

-“In many ways, life in the rural setting is better and the possibility to find happiness is far greater than living in a city where you don’t even know your next-door-neighbor and violence is rising,” he said.
+“In many ways, life in the rural setting is better and the possibility to find happiness is far greater than living in a city where you don’t even know your next-door-neighbour and violence is rising,” he said.

 “We need to create a conscious desire in our people to continue to live in rural areas or move back from urban areas.
 Rather than live in a stuffy apartment, go back to the farm!”